 Could we really live the dream, is chocolate really good for you?
-Or are we just kidding ourselves into guilt free splurges?
+Or are we just kidding ourselves into guilt-free splurges?

-10 Reasons to Eat Dark Chocolate:
+10 Reasons Dark Chocolate Is Healthy

 - 67% of the recommended daily allowance for Iron.

 - 58% of the recommended daily allowance for Magnesium.